-The curriculum of PCS is consistent with the CCSS and the California state frameworks.
-Moreover, PCS provides students with access to a broad course of study.
-Understanding students' area of strength and the development of the total child is emphasized at PCS, in recognition that learning is not confined to a single person at a single time from a single source.
-Therefore, PCS does not use textbooks as the primary source of educational materials for instruction.
-Instead, teachers utilize multiple resources, included, but not limited to, the Internet, software applications, manipulative materials, books, videos, student presentations, speakers, field trips, and nonfiction articles from print sources.
-Resources chosen reflect the standards set by the State of California frameworks, and reflect the Common Core Standards.
-The following is a brief summary of the general curriculum studied.
+The curriculum of MHS is consistent with the adopted California State Standards expectations.
+Moreover, MHS programs provide students with access to a broad course of study as defined in Education Code section 51220.
+Understanding students' areas of strength and the development of the total child is emphasized at MHS.
+Millennium High School believes that learning is not confined to a single person at a single time from a single source, and therefore does not use textbooks as the primary source of information for instruction.
+Instead, teachers utilize multiple resources, including, but not limited to, the internet, textbooks, videos, student presentations, speakers, field trips, and nonfiction articles from print sources.
+Resources chosen reflect the standards set by the State of California, and are beginning to reflect the Common Core Standards.
+The following is a brief summary of the general curriculum studied in high school.

-Language Arts (core class)
+English (all core classes)

-In each grade, the English language arts curriculum has a specific purpose, but all grades utilize reading, writing, grammar, and vocabulary as means of developing students understanding of the English language, both in its technical aspects as well as in its creative aspects.
+Each of the four years of English has a specific purpose, but all classes utilize reading, writing, grammar, and vocabulary as means of developing student understanding of the English language, both in its technical aspects as well as in its creative aspects.